prudenceG/scrap-google-map/README.md

   - the second one is a place
   - run this command in your terminal from the project folder: `node scrap [job] [place]`

+#### Response returned
+An array of all results of your research wich contains the name, the phone, the address and the website

 ### TEST the program
 Work in progress